 Heavy Menstrual Bleeding (HMB) has replaced the old term "menorrhagia".
 It is not usually practical to accurately measure menstrual fluid volume except in clinical studies, although the more frequent use of menstrual cups recently can allow a more accurate assessment of the volume of bleeding.

 HMB is a practical term to describe the effect of the heavy periods on the woman.
 Do your periods cause you to flood?
 Do you routinely pass large clots?
 Do you need double protection with pads and tampons, and flood the bed at night?
 Are you actually housebound by your bleeding?
 Does it interfere with your work and enjoyment of life?
-Have you become fatigued, iron deficient or even anaemic?
+Have you become fatigued, iron deficient or anaemic?
 These are the practical questions that matter to women.

-HMB affects women throughout their lives from their teens to their fifties, but fortunately most types are readily treated rather simply, in contrast to days gone by when a high proportion of women would be forced to endure a hysterectomy.
-In recent years the incidence of hysterectomy has reduced (by about 40% in Australia) thanks to advances in conservative treatments.
+HMB affects women throughout their lives from their teens to their fifties, but fortunately most types are readily treated rather simply, in contrast to days gone by when a high proportion of women were treated with a hysterectomy.
+In recent years the incidence of hysterectomy has reduced thanks to advances in conservative treatments.

 Many women will respond to simple treatments such as the oral contraceptive pill, Implanon, Nuvaring, Depo Provera, and the Mirena IUD, with the added benefit of safe and effective contraception.
 For women who cannot use these methods, non hormonal methods that preserve fertility include Tranexamic Acid and non steroidal anti-inflammatory drugs.